Skip to main content

 Can Models of Biodiversity Be Scaled?

-The study found that for all three groups, site-level (regional) variables like climate have greater predictive power than plot-level (local) variables such as topography and vegetation structure.
+The study found that site-level (regional) variables have greater predictive power for all three groups than plot-level (local) variables, such as topography and vegetation structure.
 For land birds and ground beetles, temperature appears to have the greatest impact on species richness.
 At the plot level, land birds are most sensitive to variation in 3D vegetation structure.
 Small mammals do not show as much variation based on these environmental factors, though past glacial history does have some predictive power.

 Carrasco says the findings suggest that it is very difficult to generalize models of biodiversity across scales or between different taxonomic groups or geographic areas.
-While regional variables, like climate, show greater predictive power overall, there are still important differences in the ways each group respond to environmental variables.
+While regional variables show greater predictive power overall, there are still significant differences in how each group responds to environmental variables.
 He explains, "What this says is that we possibly can't make general, universal rules explaining patterns in biodiversity that hold up across geographies, scales and species.
 We may have to go case by case to explain local species richness."

 Understanding the drivers of biodiversity is important because biodiversity is an indicator of ecosystem health and productivity.
-More diverse ecosystems are believed to be more resilient and better able to adapt to stress from climate change or human activity.
-Diverse ecosystems tend to provide more ecosystem services as well, ranging from carbon capture potential to pollinators for food crops.
-Better models of biodiversity would help us understand which ecosystems are most important to protect and which aspects of those ecosystems are most critical for maintaining diversity of different taxa.
+More diverse ecosystems are believed to be more resilient and better able to adapt to stress from change or human activity.
+Diverse ecosystems also tend to provide more ecosystem services, ranging from carbon capture potential to pollinators for food crops.
+Better models of biodiversity would help us understand which ecosystems are most essential to protect and which aspects of those ecosystems are most critical for maintaining diversity of different taxa.

 Share